 - Why will I create it?

-To answer these questions, you’ll need to know what is the purpose of your content.
+To answer these questions, you’ll need to know the purpose of your content.
 Do you want to entertain your customers, inform them, or you just want to promote your products/services?

 Writing and Designing for Social Media